 Grow Vegetables in Phoenix: Your Garden Plot

-With my first vegetable garden we had to remove the sod, which wasn’t too fun but if you rent a sod cutter it isn’t too bad.
-After the sod was taken out we then rented a rototiller (you can do this at most any home improvement center or hardware store) and tilled up our new garden area.
+With my first vegetable garden we had to remove the sod, which wasn’t too fun.
+We rented a sod cutter from a home improvement center and it made the job a little easier.
+After the sod was taken out we then rented a rototiller and tilled up our new garden area.
 We then added compost and organic material and tilled once again.
 Our garden area was then ready for planting.

-It was a little bit easier with our current garden.
-We started with a 10 by 4.5 foot area of bare dirt.
+Our next garden endeavor was to create a raised garden bed out of cinder blocks.
+This one was easier because we started with a 10 by 4.5 foot area of bare dirt.
 To raise the garden we purchased about 30 blocks.
 It took 60 bags of a mixture of manure, compost, and gardening soil.
 Then we layered the different materials into the garden bed.

 Before you start you’ll want some basic gardening tools including a standard shovel and spade.
 A spading fork resembles a small pitchfork.
 It is used to dig down into hard soil and break up the ground.
 A hoe is a useful gardening tool, but if you only have a small vegetable garden it is not necessary.
 A wheelbarrow and a good garden rake is not necessary, but they are helpful if you have a larger garden.

 Which variety of seed or transplant should I choose?

 One of the first things to do is identify your climate zone.
 In the world of gardening, Phoenix is referred to as the low subtropical desert.
 Understanding your gardening zone helps with the decision of when to plant and gives you an idea of what can grow here.
 In a few steps your garden will be ready.

 Then you’ll want to decide do you start from seed or purchase starter plants?

 The best advice to follow is to choose seed or transplant varieties that have a quick gestation times.
 Veggies that will produce within 60 days are the easiest to grow in Phoenix.